 The great powers postponed the realization for at least five years with modified conditions and directions – across Greece and Albania to Italy.

 We are forced to change our way of thinking and turn to the maximum use of renewable energy in all spheres of society.
 We are already working in this direction and try for the concept to be accepted as equal in the preparation of strategic documents.

 Informing customers is always useful.
-In Macedonia multiple instances make significant efforts through the media, advertisements of manufacturers of related equipment, non-governmental organizations and relevant ministries.
-State subsidizes the purchase of thermal solar panels, and is prepared to create a fund for subsidies to buy energy efficient stoves.
+In Macedonia, multiple instances make significant efforts through the media, advertisements of manufacturers of related equipment, non-governmental organizations and relevant ministries.
+The state subsidizes the purchase of thermal solar panels, and is prepared to create a fund for subsidies to buy energy efficient stoves.
 Firewood is used in over 70% of households in Macedonia.
-A good example is financial assistance through USAID’s Habitat programme with subsidies for the restoration of private homes.
+A good example is the financial assistance through USAID’s Habitat programme with subsidies for the restoration of private homes.
 We lobby for the best practices to be transferred to the country.

 How is energy poverty, as a great part of economic troubles, addressed in Macedonia?

 The state administration makes efforts to help the most affected families.
 Socially disadvantaged households are awarded vouchers each month to cover the cost of energy.

 What important projects is MACEF involved in and what is on the horizon?

 The advantage of specialized associations of engineers, consultants, analysts is their flexibility and capacity to quickly form strong teams to solve specific tasks.
 The number of regular employees in MACEF varies.
 There are currently six experts with master’s degrees and PhDs who possess licences as engineers in designing, supervision, reviewing and energy audits.